Barbette (performer): End of performing career and later life

 Barbette spent his last months in Texas, living in Round Rock and Austin with his sister, Mary Cahill, often in severe pain.
-He committed suicide by overdose on August 5, 1973.
+He died by suicide aged 73, taking an overdose on August 5, 1973.
 He was survived by his sister Mary and a half-brother, Sam Loving.
 Barbette was cremated and his ashes were buried in Round Rock Cemetery.

 Cultural legacy

 In addition to Cocteau's essay Le Numéro Barbette and his appearance in Le Sang d'un Poete, Barbette also inspired the characterization of "Death" in Cocteau's play Orphée.
 The book Barbette, collecting Cocteau's essay, the New Yorker profile by Steegmuller, Man Ray's photographs and other material, was published in 1989.

 Barbette may have been the inspiration for the 1933 German film, Viktor und Viktoria, which features a plot about a woman pretending to be a female impersonator, whose gimmick of removing her wig at the end of her act is "inspired by [Barbette's] signature gesture."
-Viktor und Viktoria was remade in 1935 (First a Girl), 1957 (Viktor und Viktoria) and 1982 (Victor Victoria, which inspired a 1992 Broadway musical of the same name).
+Viktor und Viktoria was remade in 1935 (First a Girl), 1957 (Viktor und Viktoria) and 1982 (Victor/Victoria, which inspired a 1995 Broadway musical of the same name).

 Alfred Hitchcock based a character in the 1930 film Murder! on Barbette.
 Different Fleshes is a book-length poem about Barbette written by Albert Goldbarth.
 It won the Voertman Poetry Award from the Texas Institute of Letters.
 In 1993, performance artist John Kelly, under commission from the Brooklyn Academy of Music, based his piece Light Shall Lift Them on him.
 Barbette's story is also told in the play, Barbette, written by Bill Lengfelder and David Goodwin and first presented in Dallas, Texas, in 2003.
 A French restaurant in Minneapolis is named Barbette after the aerialist.